dfds/selfservice-portal/README.md

 # Self Service Portal

 ## Getting started
-When you have a freshly cloned repository, navigate to the root of it in your `bash` terminal and run the following command:
+When you have a freshly cloned repository, navigate to the root of it in your `bash` terminal and run the following command (requires node installed):

 ```bash
 make